gsemet/dopplerr/README.md

 (`SUBDLSRC_BASE`) can be used to put all these folder in same directory.
 If `SUBDLSRC_BASE` is not defined, subdlsrv will assume the path communicated by Sonarr or Radarr also exists locally.
 So mouth your series folder to `/series`, TV show folder to `/tv`, and animes to `/animes` and so  on.

+#### Parameters

+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
+For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
+So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.

+- `-p 8000` - the port webinterface
+- `-v /anime` - location of Anime library on disk
+- `-v /movies` - location of Movies library on disk
+- `-v /tv` - location of TV library on disk
+- `-e PGID for for GroupID` - see below for explanation
+- `-e PUID for for UserID` - see below for explanation
+- `-e SUBDLSRC_BASEDIR` - set media base directory (optional)

+#### User / Group Identifiers

+Sometimes when using data volumes (-v flags) permissions issues can arise between the host OS and the container.
+We avoid this issue by allowing you to specify the user PUID and group PGID.
+Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" TM.

+In this instance PUID=1001 and PGID=1001.
+To find yours use id user as below:

+  $ id <dockeruser>
+    uid=1001(dockeruser) gid=1001(dockergroup) groups=1001(dockergroup)

 ### Local installation: